-Release from regulatory Control
+Release from regulatory Regulatory Control

-3.141.
+- 3.135.
 Before release from regulatory control, the authorized party should be required to demonstrate to the regulatory body that the site meets the release criteria.
 The regulatory body should review the authorized party's demonstration, confirm compliance with the criteria and only then release the site from regulatory control.
-If the site meets the release criteria, the site may be appropriate for release without further cleanup after the approval of the regulatory body.
+Guidance on removal of regulatory control is provided in reference [45]. - 3.136.
+The In addition, the regulatory body should ensure that an effective record system for the released sites is in place and is maintained for future users of the sites.
+The responsibilities for maintaining site release records should be clearly assigned, with account taken of the fact that these records could be maintained by a specific organization.

-3.142.
-If the site does not meet the release criteria, the authorized party should determine whether a cleanup needs to be performed to meet the release criteria or whether, even after clean-up, restrictions should be imposed in relation to future use of the site ('restricted use' option).
-If after further cleanup and survey demonstrate that the site meets the release criteria, restrictions are not needed, the selected option should be 'unrestricted use'; if restrictions are required, the 'restricted use' option should be selected.
-In both cases, the authorized party should develop cleanup activities for release and should obtain approval from the regulatory body.
-Having implemented these cleanup activities, the authorized party should perform a survey to demonstrate that the site meets the release criteria and should submit this demonstration to the regulatory body for approval.
+3.136137.
+If the site does not meet the release criteria, restrictions should be imposed in relation to future use of the site ('restricted use' option).
+If after further cleanup and survey demonstrate that the site meets the release criteria, restrictions are not needed, the selected option should be 'unrestricted use'.

-3.143.
+3.137138.
 For restricted use, the type, extent and duration of the restrictions and controls for release of the site can range from monitoring and surveillance to restriction of access to the site.
-The restrictions should be proposed by the authorized party on the basis of a graded approach and in after consideration of factors such as the type and level of residual contamination after the completion of cleanup, the relevant dose constraints and release criteria, and the human and financial resources needed to implement the restrictions and controls.
+The restrictions should be proposed by the authorized party on the basis of a graded approach and after consideration of factors such as the type and level of residual contamination after the completion of cleanup, the relevant dose constraints and release criteria, and the human and financial resources needed to implement the restrictions and controls.
 The restrictions proposed by the authorized party should be submitted to the regulatory body for their agreement and should be of a form that is enforceable.
-The cleanup plan should specifylt should be clear which organization will ensure that the restrictions are maintained.
+It should be clear which organization will ensure that the restrictions are maintained.
 In addition, the way in which the restrictions would be removed when they are no longer necessary should be specified in the cleanup plan.